-Period of Review:Include activity since Promotion to ProfessorApproval Authority:PEVCChecklist:Attachment C-5 continuing excellence in each of the following three categories: (1) scholarship or creative achievement, (2) University teaching, and (3) service.
+Advancement will be granted on evidence of sustained and continuing excellence in each of the following three categories: (1) scholarship or creative achievement, (2) University teaching, and (3) service.
 Above and beyond that, great academic distinction, recognized nationally or internationally, will be required in scholarly or creative achievement or teaching.
 A recommendation for acceleration to this step requires even greater accomplishment described as highly distinguished scholarship, highly meritorious service, and evidence of excellent University teaching at the standards noted in APM 220-18-b(4).